The Toronto Maple Leafs chose Czech Defenseman Tomas Kaberle in the Eighth Round of the 1996 NHL Draft, and it turned out to be a steal.

 Hap Day entered the NHL with Toronto as a rookie in 1924, where he played at Left Wing, leading the NHL in Assists (17).
 He would move to Defense afterward, playing competent two-way hockey before becoming a pure lockdown Defenseman in his fourth NHL season.

-Day returned to Toronto as a Coach, winning five Stanley Cups, and would capture one more as an Assistant General Manager.
+Day returned to Toronto as a Coach, winning five Stanley Cups, and went on to capture one more as an Assistant General Manager.

 The Hockey Hall of Fame inducted Day in 1961, and in 2006, his name was added to the honored greats at Air Canada Center.
 His number 4 (along with Red Kelly) was retired in 2016.